4°C Cooling | Air Cooling | Use and Operation

 How do you set the Bullet Blender® to mix, disrupt, or homogenize different types of samples?

 You can adjust the speed and the duration.
-Adjusting the speed affects how firmly the balls will strike the sample tubes, while adjusting the duration affects the total number of impacts.
-Homogenizing tough tissue requires longer durations at full speed, while mixing or cell dissociation requires lower speeds.
+Adjusting the speed affects how firmly the strikers impact the sample tubes, and thus how vigorously the sample tubes are forced to oscillate.
+The "speed" setting is a measure of homogenization power.
+A direct measure of speed would be misleading because the sample tubes are forced to oscillate at a range of frequencies.
+Adjusting the duration affects the total number of impacts.
+Homogenizing tough tissue requires longer durations at full "speed", while mixing or cell dissociation requires lower "speeds".

 How easy is it to operate the Bullet Blender®?